Link Search Menu Expand Document

 This repository focuses on “scientifically accurate or medically applicable” 3D-printable models.
 This includes a significant amount of molecular models for pedagogy and research, but there is also a section of “Labware & Devices”.

-The following list of papers is more or less a random sample of what seemed interesting or was sent to us by colleagues.
+The following list of papers and online resources is more or less a random sample of what seemed interesting or was sent to us by colleagues.
 Please keep sending us your interesting publications.

 A new type of spherical flexure joint based on tetrahedron elements